 In other words we are not trying to re-invent the wheel in this booklet: we are trying to disseminate the best practices that we have managed to collect from different sources, and make them available to others, whether they are logistics service providers or users.
 Whilst this may appear a minimalist approach, we believe it can be extremely helpful in an area where sharing knowledge and know-how is crucial.

-The Logistics Best Practice Guide (V.1.0) can be downloaded here.
+The Logistics Best Practice Guide can be downloaded in the attachments.